calwilee/LoLEDA/README.md

 </div>

 We calculate a p-value of 0.0004.
 Since this is below our significance level of .05 we reject our null.
-From this we can say that the data suggests that banning at least one top ban leads to a lower winrate in comparison to teams that did not ban a top ban.
+From this we can say that the data suggests that banning at least one top ban leads to a lower win rate in comparison to teams that did not ban a top ban.